 However, it’s important to know that making a mistake during demolition can quickly lead to expensive damage.
 A single mistake could lead to broken pipes, dangerous faulty wiring, or even taking out a load-bearing wall; the cost to repair or replace features like these can potentially surpass the cost of hiring an expert.
 If you are not completely confident in your ability to perform demolition on your own, it’s wise to hire a specialist or consult with a professional to learn how to get the job done properly.

-Unless you have some background in plumbing or electrical work, it’s not recommended to alter the wiring or pipe system on your own.
-These are specialized fields that need to be handled by an experienced worker with the right tools, and any errors could result in physical damage to yourself and your home.
+Unless you have some background in plumbing or electrical work, it’s not recommended to alter your own wiring or pipe system.
+These specialized fields need to be handled by an experienced worker with the right tools, and any errors could result in physical damage to yourself and your home.
 Before you start searching for “bathroom remodelers near me,” consider having an inspector assess the building for efficiency and damage readings first.
-You may find that no changes need to be made in order to complete the renovation!
+You may find that no changes need to be made to complete the renovation!

 Changing the Layout: $1,000-$15,000 Total

 The cost of altering your bathroom’s floor plan can change dramatically depending on how drastic of a difference you’re looking for.
-Simply expanding the room can cost several thousand dollars alone, and typically requires the help of a contractor, plumber and electrician.
-This is because you’ll be making several changes to the interior workings of the bathroom as well as cosmetic details.
+Simply expanding the room can cost several thousand dollars alone and typically requires the help of a contractor, plumber, and electrician.
+This is because you’ll be making several changes to the bathroom’s interior workings and cosmetic details.

 Among the things that may need to be done are:

 - Architectural work — Expanding your bathroom means taking down walls, and this isn’t something that can be done on a whim.
-You need an expert who can identify load-bearing and non-load bearing walls, safely break down the correct walls and dispose of any waste.
-You may need to add new structural supports after you’ve taken out certain walls, which is another job that should always be done by a professional.
+You need an expert who can identify load-bearing and non-load-bearing walls, safely break down the correct walls, and dispose of any waste.
+You may need to add new structural supports after taking out certain walls, which is another job that a professional should always do.